johnrhanzelgit/johnrhanzelgit/README.md

 - 👋 Hi, I’m John Rhanzel
-- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Front-end Development
+- 🌱 I’m currently a Front-end Developmer
 - 💞️ I’m looking to collaborate on open-source projects
 - 📫 How to reach me johnrhanzeleb@gmail.com
 - 🐥 Follow me on twitter @hellorhanzel